vijoin/tero/docs/guide/chat.md

 ## Adjust Agent

 Need the agent to behave differently and you’re not an editor (owner or team leader where it’s published)?
 Clone the agent and edit your copy.
-It’s a safe space to tailor behavior to a project or workflow.
+It’s a safe way to tailor behavior to a project or workflow.
 Share it back if it proves helpful!